Programs : Brochure

 - Program Terms: Summer Session

-The Alba and Venice Program at Roger Williams University is a short-term study abroad experience where students spend nearly three weeks in Italy, earning three credits in the following course, MUSIC 430 Wine, Music, and Food: The Italian Artistic Impulse, in which is offered as a Senior Seminar.
-Students do not need to be music minors, majors, or even core concentrators: this program is open to all students!
-Participants will attend concerts, travel and visit important historic and cultural sites, visit local wineries and learn about the making of wine, and experience some of Italy's greatest culinary creations at some of the region's finest restaurants and cafes.
-We will have daily meetings while abroad, and you will blog about the events attended and locations visited.
-Music majors, minors, and core concentrators will be able to use CORE- MUSIC 430 as one of their required courses (subbing for MUSIC 211, 212, or 213) as part of the program.
+The Alba and Venice Short Term Study Abroad Program at Roger Williams University is an immersive experience where students spend nearly three weeks in Italy, earning three credits as a Core Senior Seminar: CORE 490 Wine, Music, Coffee and Food: The Italian Artistic Impulse.
+This is seminar is a capstone of the General Education program and students do not need to be music minors, or music majors; this program is open to all students!
+Participants will attend concerts, travel and visit important historic and cultural sites, visit local wineries to learn about the process and production of wine, visit cafes to learn about coffee production and culture, and experience some of Italy's greatest culinary creations in several of the region's finest restaurants.
+Activities also include daily meetings and discussion sessions and students will blog about the activities, events, and locations visited.

 Visit the program website for more information: https://rwualbavenice.weebly.com/